ncihtan/htan_missing_manual/data_submission/clin_biospec_assay.md

 - [ ] Contact your Data Liaison

 > When you are ready to upload data, please contact your [data liaison](../data_submission/Data_Liaisons.md).
 Please have users obtain certified user status prior to contacting your data liaison.
+If you have not submitted data previously, your Data Liaison may also need to ensure you have the proper access rights for you Synapse Project.

 - [ ] Ensure the dataset conforms to the HTAN Data Model and uses HTAN Identifiers.